ctwhome/mode-indicator/src/content/menu-items.md

 ---
 menu:

-- name: Blog
+# - name: Blog
-  url: /blog
+  # url: /blog

-- name: About.md
+- name: About
   url: /about
 ---